ps-copilot-sandbox/copilot-demo-github-javascript/demos/Command-Execution-WebApp-NodeJS-NoCopilotChat/README.md

 This is a simple NodeJS application that executes shell commands in a browser using **Github Copilot**.
 Please follow instructions below to build and run the application.
 This demo will not use **Github Copilot Chat**.

-> This demo is specifically made for customers who did not turn on Copilot Chat.
-Please [use other demo](../Command-Execution-WebApp-NodeJS-CopilotChat) as if customers can use Copilot Chat.
+> This demo is specifically made for customers who have not enabled Copilot Chat.
+Please [use the other demo](../Command-Execution-WebApp-NodeJS-CopilotChat) if customers have enabled Copilot Chat.

-It is possible to use other Interative Development Editor (IDEs) that support GitHub Copilot, but it is easier to follow and better experience to use VS Code.
+It is possible to use other Interactive Development Editors (IDEs) that support GitHub Copilot, but it is easier to follow and better experience to use VS Code.

 ## Prerequisites

 - [NodeJS](https://nodejs.org/en/download/) with NPM installed.
 NodeJS version should not matter as there, but NodeJS version I tested was `v20.8.0` and NPM version was `10.1.0`
-- GitHub Account with proper GitHub license
+- GitHub Account with a Copilot seat applied
 - [VS Code](https://code.visualstudio.com/download) installed
 - GitHub Copilot extension installed in VS Code

-In addition, this demo, compared other one using GitHub Copilot Chat, requires quite a knowledge of NodeJS, HTML, and Javascript as it requires to know what is right or wrong.
-Also, note that refactoring capability is limited as only way to improve the code is by rewriting comment or providing an accurate context.
+In addition, this demo, compared to the alternative demo that uses GitHub Copilot Chat, requires quite a bit of knowledge around NodeJS, HTML, and Javascript, as it requires that you know how to get started.
+Also, note that refactoring capability is limited as the only way to improve the code is by rewriting comments or providing an accurate context.

 ## Step-by-step guide